Special issue guidelines

 To propose a special issue, please submit a short (one- to three-page) outline to one of the executive editors (see editorial board) including the following information:

-any other useful information that will help to evaluate the proposal (such as, for example, tentative or confirmed contributions and number of expected papers).
+- Any other useful information that will help to evaluate the proposal, including tentative or confirmed contributions and number of expected papers.

 Responsibilities of special issue editors